hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 ## Okay, now what?

-At this point we have generated an XCode project, but haven't actually built anything.
-At this point, a sane person may have double clicked on `build/mlvg.xcodeproj` and attempted to build in Xcode.
-I hate Xcode with a passion, and naively started trying to build on the command line with `xcodebuild`, and was immediately confronted with a gaggle of errors:
+At this point I have generated an XCode project, but haven't actually built anything.
+Now, a sane person may have double clicked on `build/mlvg.xcodeproj` and attempted to build in Xcode.
+I have some personal baggage with XCode from previous work experiences, and naively started trying to build on the command line with `xcodebuild` to avoid needing to use the GUI.
+Naturally, I was immediately confronted with a gaggle of errors:

 Input: